 Research at HIRI aims to close this gap by combining interdisciplinary expertise with cutting-edge research infrastructure to exploit the vast potential of RNA as a diagnostic molecule, target, and drug to combat infectious disease.

-Understanding RNA-based mechanisms in virulence and host defence
+To identify RNA-based mechanisms in viral infectivity and host defense